SuleimanFarah/sunpy/Home:-Release-Checklist.md

 # Upload Release
 twine upload dist/sunpy-X.Y.Z.tar.gz
 ```
+- [ ] Check you have not shipped a broken release with `pip download --no-deps --no-binary :all: sunpy==X.Y.Z`
 - [ ] Update sunpy-wheels repo to build wheels for the release version
 - [ ] Update the sunpy-feedstock repo, ideally a bot should do it for you
 - [ ] Update astropy/ci-helpers stable sunpy version number (Three places: `test_env.py`, `travis/setup_dependencies_common.sh`, `appveyor/install-miniconda.ps1`)